BoneInscri/ics-pa/notes/PA_2.md

 ==SLT指令==

 ```
-00fa2733          	slt	a4,s4,a5
+00fa2733          	slt	a4，s4，a5
 ```

 ![image-20231113165409957](PA_2.assets/image-20231113165409957.png)

 ![image-20231113165420452](PA_2.assets/image-20231113165420452.png)

-SLT and SLTU perform **signed** and **unsigned** compares respectively, writing 1 to rd if rs1 < rs2, 0 otherwise.
-Note, SLTU rd, x0, rs2 sets rd to 1 if rs2 is not equal to zero, otherwise sets rd to zero (**assembler pseudo instruction SNEZ rd, rs).**
+SLT and SLTU perform **signed** and **unsigned** compares respectively， writing 1 to rd if rs1 < rs2， 0 otherwise.
+Note， SLTU rd， x0， rs2 sets rd to 1 if rs2 is not equal to zero， otherwise sets rd to zero (**assembler pseudo instruction SNEZ rd， rs).**